WCK Serving Communities Across the Middle East

 What is the current level of need in Gaza?

-The ceasefire has allowed WCK to deliver aid more consistently and with far fewer interruptions than in previous months.
+The ceasefire in Gaza allowed WCK to deliver aid more consistently and with far fewer interruptions than in previous months.
 Reduced insecurity has made it possible for our teams and partners to move food, supplies, and staff more reliably, ensuring families can depend on daily meals.
-Importantly, the ceasefire has also enabled the expansion of our kitchen network, including into parts of northern Gaza that were previously too dangerous to access, increasing our overall reach.
+Importantly, the ceasefire also enabled the expansion of our kitchen network, including into parts of northern Gaza that were previously too dangerous to access, increasing our overall reach.

 So now you’re able to cook and serve meals like before the 2025 restrictions?

-Over the past months, we’ve steadily scaled up from 90,000 to around 800,000 meals daily, more than we were serving before being forced to halt operations.
-This is possible thanks to the tireless efforts of teams at our Field Kitchens, our network of Community Kitchens, and restaurant partners.
-Our teams are pushing to expand further, with the goal of reaching 1 million meals daily.
+Over the past months, we steadily scaled up from 90,000 to around one million meals daily, more than we were serving before being forced to briefly halt operations in 2025.
+This was possible thanks to the tireless efforts of teams at our Field Kitchens, our network of Community Kitchens, and restaurant partners.
+Combining different models and approaches to distributing meals, all grounded in true community-led approaches, has been critical for us to get meals to the people who need them.
+We have now reduced somewhat from this peak of one million and are focusing on the most vulnerable populations.

 How has the peace process affected WCK’s work?